isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

     }

 It is also possible to define this parameter in a subnet, using user-context mechanism.
 If defined at the subnet level, the expression applies to specific subnet only.
-If the subnet expression is defined as empty, "", it will suppresses (or disables) the use of a global expression for that subnet.
+If the subnet expression is defined as empty, "", it suppresses (or disables) the use of a global expression for that subnet.
 An example subnet expression is shown below:

 .. code-block:: javascript